Forskolin Extract Overview

-Forskolin also increase blood flow.
+Forskolin also increases blood flow.
 Patients already taking medications to increase blood flow or circulation to the heart may feel lightheaded or experience dizziness.
 Medications for blood flow that may be affected by Forskolin include:

 • Isosorbide (Sorbitrate, Imdur, Isordil)

-Some patients taking medications to slow clotting may experience mild interactions when also taking Forksolin.
+Some patients taking medications to slow clotting may experience mild interactions when also taking Forskolin.
 Anticoagulant and antiplatelet drugs, in particular, may result in mild interactions, possibly increasing the chances of bleeding or causing patients to bruise easily.
 Such medications typically include:

 • Ibuprofen (Advil, Motrin)